Status: Scheduled for 2014

 Comparative Literature 180S - Selected Topics in Comparative Literature (4 units)

 Study of a selected topic or topics appropriate to student and faculty interests and areas of specialization of the instructor.
+May be repeated once for credit when the topic differs.

-Comparative Literature 198 - Directed Group Study (4 units)
+Comparative Literature 198 - Directed Group Study (4 units) (P/NP grading only)